 Politeness Wins Out

-I decided after discussing (calmly) with my daughter that there must have been a mistake, so I called the school and asked in a polite way if someone could look into this for me, and sure enough it was an error on their part and they are rectifying the situation.
-I was very thankful to the woman who called me back, but it again shows that acting in an aggressive or rude fashion rarely gets you what you want (unless you are a loan shark), but with a little politeness and courteousness you’d be surprised what can happen.
+I decided after discussing (calmly) with my daughter that there must have been a mistake, so I called the school and asked in a polite way if someone could look into this for me, and sure enough, it was an error on their part, and they are rectifying the situation.
+I was very thankful to the woman who called me back, but it again shows that acting in an aggressive or rude fashion rarely gets you what you want (unless you are a loan shark).
+With a little politeness and courtesy, you’d be surprised what can happen.

-Happy long weekend to my Canadian readers (ok EXTRA long weekend, since you have to take Monday off to really make it a long weekend).
+Happy long weekend to my Canadian readers (ok, EXTRA long weekend, since you have to take Monday off to really make it long).